 Rik Mayall, one of the UK’s best loved comedy actors, grew up in Droitwich from the age of three.

-It’s believed his first show was Waiting For Godot (which he later performed in the West End with comedy partner Ade Edmondson) and according to sources he left graffiti in one of the followspot booths.
+It’s believed his first show was Waiting For Godot in 1971 (he later performed it in the West End with comedy partner Ade Edmondson) and according to sources he left graffiti in one of the followspot booths.
 Misleadingly, it read: “I am a no hoper.”